skyway/skyway-recorder-sdk/README.md

 - Check "Enable recording feature" in the permission section.
 - Register a GCS bucket where the recording files will be uploaded.

-Note: If uploading failed even once, SkyWay recording server disable the recording feature.
+:warning: If uploading failed even once, SkyWay recording server disable the recording feature.
 You can check the current status of the recording feature on SkyWay Dashboard.

 ## API